 This book raises some interesting discussion possibilities about the far-reaching consequences of laws that affect families.
 It's also a story of a brave heroine who takes multiple risks to try to do what's best for the people she loves.
-Through her work on a fishing boat, a silk worm farm, and a rice paddy, Chu Ju learns new skills and she learns that people can be both cruel and selfish, and kind and generous.
+Through her work on a fishing boat, a silk worm farm, and a rice paddy, Chu Ju learns new skills and she learns that people can be cruel and selfish, but also kind and generous.

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .